Big bowls of laksa, year-round sunshine, clean, safe space and holiday ops galore make Singapore one of the best places on earth to bring up kiddos...

-With SG52 upon us it’s that time of the year when we start reflecting on all the reasons we love living in Singapore with kids.
-From the year-round sunshine to the awesome local food we here at HoneyKids are all thankful for the rather lovely life we get to have here with the kiddos, so we’ve been busy thinking about what we love best about being a parent in Singapore…
+With National Day now upon us, it’s that time of the year when we start reflecting on all the reasons we love living in Singapore with kids.
+From the year-round sunshine to the awesome local food, we here at HoneyKids are all thankful for the rather lovely life we get to have here with the kiddos, so we’ve been busy thinking about what we love best about raising a family in Singapore…

 Selina, mum to Maxton and Grayson

 I’m not ashamed to admit my greatest loves are the laksa and chicken rice on tap.
 But seriously, I think this city is built for families, and when it comes to giving kids opportunities to play, learn and be entertained, Singapore takes it to the next level.
-Our go-tos are the Keppel Centre for Art Education at the National Gallery, Gardens by the Bay (of course) and ArtScience Museum – and we’ve just discovered The ArtGround.
-This city is like a merry-go-round of cool places to hang out with kids, with new exhibits and festivals for families popping up every week.
-I want to do it all!
+Our go-tos are the Keppel Centre for Art Education at the National Gallery, Gardens by the Bay (of course) and ArtScience Museum – and of course, The ArtGround.
 Kids have got it GOOD here – and this gives me endless excuses to indulge in some kidulting myself.

 Angela, mum to Xavier and Marcel